PAY RANGE: EP 19

 PARK MANAGER 2

 This is park management work at the full performance level planning, coordinating, and directing city-wide park functions and operations.
-Work is done in such areas as park administration, horticulture, arboriculture, grounds maintenance and restoration, urban forestry, environmental planning and park operations, and may include supervision of a specific function.
+Work is done in such areas as park administration, horticulture, arboriculture, grounds maintenance and restoration, urban forestry, environmental planning, sustainable practices, and park operations, and may include supervision of a specific function.
 Employees in this class manage contract compliance, the procurement of goods and services, weather related emergency response, park restoration and maintenance, resource development, park programs and special event execution and park signage development, as required by work assignment.
 Establishing and maintaining effective working relationships with departmental and city officials, vendors, partner organizations, volunteer groups, and/or the general public are significant aspects of the work.
 Work is performed under the direction of an administrative superior.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be

 allocated to this class.)